unionai/unionai-examples/CONTRIBUTING.md

 > [!NOTE]
 > The ideal structure above may not always be possible, but contributors should
 > do their best to adhere to these guidelines.

+## Blogs

+> [!NOTE]
+> The `_blogs` directory is a temporary
+> space for example code to be used in the Union blog posts.
+Once we've
+> matured the testing and development process in this repo, contributors will
+> ideally start developing example code in the `tutorials` or `guides`
+> directories directly.

 ## Run commands